 Meet the Team

 Debra Máres, Esq., WWW's Co-Founder, Executive Director and Publishing Director co-created The Write of Your L!fe in 2012.
-Debra is a veteran prosecutor in Riverside County and Adjunct Professor at Pacific Oaks College teaching Art & Social Change and Working With Children Who Challenge Teachers' Skills.
+Debra is a veteran prosecutor in Riverside County and Adjunct Professor at Pacific Oaks College teaching The Impact of Parental Incarceration on Children, Art & Social Change and Working With Children Who Challenge Teachers' Skills.
 Her assignments at the DA's office shaped her experience building resiliency in youth and their families, including handling of SARB (School Attendance Review Board) cases, gang homicide, sexual assault and child abuse cases and worked on the Youth Accountability Team (YAT), a collaborative team monitoring youthful offenders, developing case plans to help students succeed.
 Debra is the independent author of the children's book It's This Monkey's Business and legal thriller The Mamacita Murders, tackling domestic violence, sex-trafficking and gang violence.
 She is the recipient of the Dragon Fly Book Awards, two-time recipient of Prosecutor of Year Award and Community Hero Award, and Top Oral Advocate at the Hispanic National Bar Association Moot Court Competition.
 Debra received her B.A. in Political Science at UCLA and law degree from Loyola Law School in Los Angeles, where she was an editor on the Entertainment Law Review and competed on the Scott Moot Court.
 Growing up dancing Ballet Folklorico, salsa dancing and using writing as a tool to overcome adversity, Debra believes, "The arts and healthy expression are critical to personal transformation and social change."

 Terry Boykins, Marketing Director